tannerdsilva/SwiftSlash/README.md

 The Achilles heel of these existing frameworks is their internal use of *Foundation*'s own [*Process*](https://github.com/apple/swift-corelibs-foundation/blob/main/Sources/Foundation/Process.swift) class, which is a memory-heavy class that doesn't account for concurrent or complex use cases.
 For single, serialized executions, these frameworks will hold water (despite leaking memory).
 Under heavy use, however, all noted frameworks will struggle to stay afloat due to the shortcomings of *Process*.

 *SwiftSlash* was designed intentionally from the ground up to address the shortcomings of these existing frameworks, and as such, deliberately doesn't use the *Process* class.
-As of version `3.0`, *SwiftSlash* is the first concurrent shell framework to be built entirely with Swift async/await concurrency paradigm [1].
+As of version `3.0`, *SwiftSlash* is the first concurrent shell framework to be built entirely with Swift async/await concurrency paradigm.
 Up to versions `2.2.2`, *SwiftSlash* used Grand Central Dispatch as the internal concurrency paradigm.

 With a fundamentally different engine serving as the heart of *SwiftSlash*, the objective improvements over other frameworks are as follows: